This skillet meatballs recipe is a complete one-dish dinner with potatoes, carrots, and peas.

 Additional Ingredients:

-- 2 pounds potatoes, chopped
+- 2 pounds potatoes, peeled and chopped

-- 1 lb. carrots, peeled and sliced
+- 1 pound carrots, peeled and sliced or baby carrots

 - 2 cups frozen peas, thawed